-Sending a public records request is free, but you must pay for the actual costs to obtain the records (e.g. printed pages, disc).
-For this reason we recommend asking for a cost estimate ahead of time so you aren't surprised by a large bill.
-An office cannot charge you for the cost for the office's time or effort in fulfilling the request.
+Otherwise, sending a public records request is free, but you must pay for the actual costs to obtain the records (e.g. printed pages, disc).
+For this reason, we recommend asking for a cost estimate ahead of time so you aren't surprised by a large bill.
+Aside from law enforcement, an office cannot charge you for the cost for the office's time or effort in fulfilling the request.